Jyväskylä

-Elias Lönnrot, the compiler of the Finnish national epic, the Kalevala, gave the city the nickname "Athens of Finland".
-This nickname refers to the major role of Jyväskylä as an educational centre.
-The works of the notable Finnish architect, Alvar Aalto, can be seen throughout the city.
+Elias Lönnrot, the author of the Finnish national epic, the Kalevala, nicknamed the city "the Athens of Finland".
+This nickname refers to Jyväskylä's important role as an educational centre.
+The works of the famous Finnish architect Alvar Aalto can be seen throughout the city.
 The city hosts the Rally Finland, which is part of the World Rally Championship.
-It is also home of the annual Jyväskylä Arts Festival.
+The annual Jyväskylä Arts Festival is also held in the city.

 Etymology

 The second part of the city's name, kylä, means village.
 The first part of the city's name, jyväs-, looks like the stem of an adjective *jyvänen, derived from jyvä, "grain" (compare Wiktionary).
 Alternatively, it has been associated with Taxus, a genus of yews, and the Old Prussian word juwis.
 It has also been speculated that the word jyväs refers to the sun's reflection of the surface of the water.

 Erkki Fredrikson, the curator of the Museum of Central Finland, put forward a theory related to the name, that the origin word for the city's name was syväs and not jyväs, and that the name was once derived from Jyväsjoki (literally the "grain river"), which, according to Fredrikson's assumption, was actually called Syväsjoki (literally the "deep river").
 However, the name Jyväsjoki was registered in 1506 for the region's first known resident, Heikki Ihanninpoika Jyväsjoki.
 His house was located at the mouth of the Äijälänjoki River, which in Fredrikson's opinion also supports the Syväsjoki theory.
 The village, known at the beginning as Jyväsjoki village, gradually transformed into Jyväskylä.